Hemp Legalization in America: Is It Going to Save America’s Farmers?

 Moreover, in 2014, Congress passed the a farm bill that allowed 3,500 farmers to take part in a pilot program to test the efficacy of hemp in the agricultural industry.
 Well, it worked.
 Where the U.S. had been lagging behind in hemp, they are slowly catching up.
 According to Vote Hemp, there were around 77,731 acres of hemp across the nation – a big jump from the 25,713 from the year before.

 As of December 11, 2018, the Farm Bill passed a vote in the Senate with a whopping 87-13.
 The bill is expected to fly through the House vote, and once it has, Donald Trump can sign his approval.
 This is expected, as the law focuses on hemp and excludes cannabis.

-Cannabis is big money and companies, like Coca Cola, have started to buy into hemp or CBD products.
+Cannabis is big money.
+As a result, big companies like Coca Cola, have started to buy into hemp or CBD products.
 Epidiolex made headlines last June for becoming the first ever FDA-approved CBD product.
-And Canopy Growth, an increasingly big name in cannabis, just cracked a deal with Ebbu Inc. of Evergreen, Colorado at the hefty price tag of C$430 million to help them transform the CBD industry.
+Moreover, Canopy Growth, an increasingly big name in cannabis, just cracked a deal with Ebbu Inc. of Evergreen, Colorado at the hefty price tag of C$430 million to help them transform the CBD industry.

 Soon, hemp sales in America could skyrocket to $3 billion.
 The future looks hemp.